When to visit

 OTHER EXCURSIONS NEAR JASPER

-• Picnic, swimming and hiking at Lake Annette:
+• Lake Annette:

 Lake Annette, located 7 km from Jasper, is the perfect spot for families or groups to stop for a swim.
 Enjoy a picnic on the edge of the clear glacier-fed lake in a magical setting with a spectacular view of the Rockies.
 And if you want to stretch your legs, you can even take a short hike around the lake.
 The interpretive 2.4 km paved loop is wheelchair accessible.